 The President explained that Stig Langvad who could not join the meeting had been designated as rapporteur on the general comment on Article 4.3.
 He explained that the composition of the Committee would be subject to some changes and it was decided that IDA would agree to dedicate resources to support the conclusion of this general comment and therefore, meetings which took place with EDF in order to prepare a strong contribution to the comment to the Article 4.3 who is perceived as the essence of the movement.
 He gave the floor to Klaus Laschwitz who informed the Board of a general day of discussion in which all members would be able to give advice.
 The Director also reported that the Executive Committee decided to address the board at its next meeting in order to examine new frontiers for the UN convention, how to revitalize and reenergize the process of the implementation.
 She explained that members would be invited to contribute to that item.

 Ana Pelaez confirmed the need to work and lobby for upcoming elections to ensure that people coming from the disability movement be elected and that a strategy plan was needed.
-Klaus insisted on the preparation of the elections in 4 years’ time as there would be a tough work to have the candidates being accepted by other countries.
+Klaus Laschwitz insisted on the preparation of the elections in 4 years’ time as there would be a tough work to have the candidates being accepted by other countries.
 Dovile Juodkaité informed the Board that Yannis Ruskos from Lithuania was running for election.
 Rodolfo Cattani confirmed the need to put in place a strong system to ensure the participation of people with disabilities and that these persons should not be part of other groups but should form a group of its own.

 The President suggested to draft a Resolution paper on the structural funds and budget and to include a strong part related to nothing about us without us.